nathants/aws-exec/readme.md

 ## what

-asynchronous execution on lambda with streaming logs, exitcode, and 15 minutes max duration.
+a project scaffold for aws providing asynchronous execution on lambda with streaming logs, exitcode, and 15 minutes max duration.

 the [web](#web-demo) interface is easy to use, even from a [phone](#mobile-demo).